 A guide to environmental directories, portals and networks in Canada and beyond.
 Start here to find environmental groups, organizations, people, places, activities, news, events calendar, information and opportunity.
 Painstakingly compiled by People and Planet.

 Nonprofit group supports research and public education on a variety of environmental issues.
-Coordinates a Young Reporters for the Environment program for students from grades five/six up until the end of high school.
+Coordinates a Young Reporters for the Environment program for students ages 11 to 18.

 FOI.net/Website of Alasdair Roberts